-- 1 In the Alarms view, click the Sensitivity Level tab. - 2 Select the check box for an agent or agents. - 3 Select a sensitivity level button. - 4 Click Save changes.
+- 1 In the Alarms view, click the Sensitivity Level tab. - 2 Select the check box for an agent or agents, and then click Define sensitivity levels. - 3 Select a sensitivity level button. - 4 Click Save changes.

 Viewing and modifying alarms assigned to severity levels